In addition to being a complete waste of money, puppy and kitten replacement formulas will also kill orphaned wild critters, squirrels in particular.

 4 drops of Vitamin E (from a 200 IU capsule) poke the capsule, squeeze gently

 Feed warm formula every 4 hours, round the clock.
-Do not skip nighttime feedings as your baby critter will die.
+It is imperative that you do not skip nighttime feedings as your baby critter will die.

 Do Not Neglect to Scald the Milk or your baby critter WILL die.
-Do not feed your baby critter crap like “Commercial Puppy Formula or Esibilac, which IS toxic to it and they WILL die.
+Scalding the milk breaks down the proteins Do not feed your baby critter crap like “Commercial Puppy Formula or Esibilac, which IS toxic to it and they WILL die.

-Scalded Milk WITHOUT egg yolk (unborn chicken) is recommended for ALL vegetarian animals, babies or adults (when needed),including deer, rabbits, mice, rats (wild and domestic), hamsters, gerbils, guinea pigs, as well as all types of tree squirrels or ground squirrels including flying squirrels, prairie dogs, chipmunks, groundhogs, marmots, beaver, and nutria.
+Scalded Milk WITHOUT egg yolk (unborn chicken) is recommended for ALL vegetarian animals, babies, or adults, including deer, rabbits, mice, rats (wild and domestic), hamsters, gerbils, guinea pigs, as well as all types of tree squirrels or ground squirrels including flying squirrels, prairie dogs, chipmunks, groundhogs, marmots, beaver, and nutria.